wavemotion-dave/A5200DS/readme.md

 Most things are playing fine on a DSi.
 Most of the original commercial games (like Missile Command, Space Invaders, Centipede) will generally run fine on the older DS-LITE or DS-PHAT.

+Quest for Quinta Roo will not start - known key debounce issue with the emulation.

 Check updates on my web site : https://github.com/wavemotion-dave/A5200DS

 History :
 --------------------------------------------------------------------------------
+V3.9 : ??-Apr-2026 by wavemotion-dave
+  * Favorites
+  * True Sync 60Hz
+  * New frameskip - no missing collisions
+  * Fix Worm War I
+  * Improved controller port handling

 V3.8 : 02-Feb-2025 by wavemotion-dave
   * Fixed banking so games like Dropzone properly render lower screen graphics (moonscape).
   * Improved 64K banking for games that only sparingly swap banks - these can now use the faster CPU core driver (renders Dropzone and Laser Hawk full speed on older DS-Lite hardware)